ericclack/clojure-wiki/resources/docs/docs.md

 #### Organizing the routes

-The routes are aggregated and wrapped with middleware in the `couchdb-test.handler` namespace:
+The routes are aggregated and wrapped with middleware in the `clojure-wiki.handler` namespace:

 ```
 (def app-routes